mcharouk/aws/Certification/genAIDeveloper.md

 ## Resource utilization

-* We canb batch embeddings or inference, instead of real time
+* We can batch embeddings or inference, instead of real time
 * Provisioned throughput / Quota increase to overcome default quotas.

 ### Cache